Baryogenesis and Dark Matter in Multiple Hidden Sectors: Dark Matter Phenomenology

 \section{Dark Matter Phenomenology}

 In this section, we study the possibility of large DM bound states.
+Dark matter is made up of dark neutrons in the $i=-1$ exotic sector.
+The dark protons in those sectors will be slightly heavier (see footnote~\ref{foot:proton}), but have a short lifetime which can be estimated as

+where we have used the estimate for the exotic sector $W$-boson mass for exotic sector from~\eqnref{eq:wmassesSpectrum}.
+We have also assumed that $m_p-m_n$ in the exotic sector is comparable to $m_n-m_p-m_e$ in the SM.
+Therefore, when the Universe is cool enough that nuclear bound states can form (dark BBN), the dark baryon population is all neutrons.

-Dark matter is made up of dark neutrons in the $i=-1$ exotic sector.\footnote{The neutron is expected to be lighter than the proton in these sectors, making the proton unstable.
-In the SM, the proton is lighter than the neutron mainly due to the down quark outweighing the up quark.
-However, in the exotic sectors, the $u$ and $d$ (and the electron) are nearly massless, and the dominant contribution to the proton-neutron mass splitting is the electromagnetic self energy which raises the mass of the proton.
-The decay width of the dark proton $\Gamma \propto G_{F,i}^2 \abs{m_{n,i} - m_{p,i} }^5$ similar to the SM beta-decay.
-The lifetime of the dark proton in exotic sectors will be much shorter than that of the SM neutron because $G_{F,i} \gg G_{F,\text{SM}}$ and because there is no phase space suppression due the electron mass.} SM neutrons have significant self-interactions, and these are potentially even larger in the exotic sector since the pions are lighter than those of the SM.
-The dark neutrons can also form dark nuclei~\cite{Krnjaic:2014xza,Hardy:2014mqa}, which turns out to be the dominant state of dark matter in this model.
+SM neutrons have significant self-interactions, and these are potentially even larger in the exotic sector since the pions are lighter than those of the SM.
+The dark neutrons can also form dark nuclei~\cite{Samuel:1999am,Hardy:2014mqa}, which turns out to be the dominant state of dark matter in this model.
 This allows constraints from self-interacting dark matter to be evaded.
 Finally, we briefly comment on the possibility of dark quark nuggets~\cite{PhysRevD.30.272}, and show that these nuggets evaporate rapidly.

-\subsection{Dark Neutrons Self-Interaction}
+\subsection{Dark neutrons self-interaction}

 Before considering dark matter composite states, we first consider observational constraints on free dark neutrons if they are all of the dark matter.
-The limit on dark matter self-interaction cross section coming from the Bullet Cluster is~\cite{Randall_2008}:
+The limit on dark matter self-interaction cross section coming from the Bullet Cluster is~\cite{Randall_2008}